millacarmona/morphospace/README.md

 The aim of `morphospace` is to enhance representation and heuristic exploration of multivariate ordinations of shape data.
-This package can handle the most common types of shape data working in integration with other widely used R packages that cover more essential steps from the geometric morphometrics pipeline (e.g. importation, normalization, statistical analysis) such as `Morpho` (Schlager 2017), `geomorph` (Adams et al. 2021), `shapes` (Dryden 2019), and `Momocs` (Bonhome et
+This package can handle the most common types of shape data working in integration with other widely used R packages covering more essential steps from the geometric morphometrics pipeline (e.g. importation, normalization, statistical analysis) such as `Morpho` (Schlager 2017), `geomorph` (Adams et al. 2021), `shapes` (Dryden 2019), and `Momocs` (Bonhome et